BIOP/bigdataviewer-selector/README.md

-Various tools and plugins for BigDataViewer handling in FIJI.
+# BigDataViewer Selector Module

+Extensible module to graphically or programmatically select sources present in BigDataViewer.